riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 You should now see the starting point for our application when you navigate your browser to <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>.

-#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/app-starting-point.png" class="img-responsive" />

 ##Adding sorting

 ###Updating the table headers
-The first thing we'll do to is to update the UI.
-We'll switch out the table headers with links.
+The first thing we'll do is update the UI to have click-able headers, substituting links for the current headers.

 #####/client/templates/customers/list-customers.html
 {% highlight HTML %}